-The LTC certificate is specifically designed for non-degree-seeking, undergraduate-level students or aspiring professionals.
-Currently enrolled U of M degree-seeking students may opt for the Long Term Care minor instead.
+The LTC certificate is specifically designed for non-degree-seeking, undergraduate level students or aspiring professionals.
+Currently enrolled U of M degree-seeking students may opt for the Long Term Care Management Minor.

-You will take a total of 12 credits from the following courses.
+Effective fall 2023, you will take a total of 12 credits from the following courses:

 Fall semester | July 15

 Spring semester | November 15

 - A GPA above 2.0 is preferred for the following:

 - 2.80 already admitted to the degree-granting college

 - 2.80 transferring from another University of Minnesota college